You want smart political talk without the meltdowns?

 And you see how vicious and violent and horrific the left has become.

-Uh, and justifying this is the guy that murdered the United Healthcare CEO.
+And Justify, and this is the guy that murdered the United Healthcare CEO.

-Uh, we watched this weekend in horror, uh, even though he's a democratic governor.
+We've watched this weekend in horror, even though he's a Democratic governor.

-But at some point I hope he comes out very publicly and says the squad members that have been virulently anti-Semitic and the other Democrats that have remained silent and those that have remained silent about the domestic terrorism on Elon Musk, those that praise Luigi Manioni need to stop.
+But at some point, I hope he comes out very publicly and says the squad members that have been virulently anti-Semitic and the other Democrats that have remained silent and those that have remained silent about the domestic terrorism on Elon Musk, those that praise Luigi Mangioni need to stop.

 Anyway, my friend, appreciate the call.